-i don't know much about cooking. this place heavily under construction by the dubbs.
+i don't know much about cooking. this place heavily (heavenly) under construction by the dubbs.

 Primary booty Notes Further research